TeachBooks/mirror_mude_book/book/time_series/stationarity.md

 Stationarity is important if we want to use a time series for forecasting (predicting future behaviour), which is not possible if the statistical properties change over time.

 In practice, we may in fact be interested in for instance the trend and seasonality of a time series.
 Also, many real-world time series are of course non-stationary.
-Therefore the approach is to first "stationarize" the time series (e.g., remove the trend), use this stationary time series to predict future states based on the statistical properties (stochastic process), and then apply a back-transformation to account for the non-stationarity (e.g., account for trend).
+Therefore the approach is to first "stationarize" the time series (e.g., remove the trend), use this stationary time series to predict future states based on the statistical properties (stochastic process), and then apply a back-transformation to account for the non-stationarity (e.g., add back the trend).

 ## How to "stationarize" a time series?